paulotakeda/aws-dynamodb/README.md

 # aws-dynamodb
-CF code to provision DynamoDB
+This is a AWS Cloud Formation stack to provision a DynamoDB Table.